Urine Drug Test NZ: Overview, Testing Procedure, and Applications

 Specimen Collection Procedure

-The proper specimen collection procedure is crucial in urine drug tests.
-The testee should urinate a small amount to clear the urethra of any contaminants.
+Following the proper specimen collection procedure is crucial for urine drug tests.
+The sample donor should urinate a small amount to clear the urethra of any contaminants.
 Next, they should collect a midstream sample by urinating a bit into the toilet and then filling the collection cup.
 This method helps ensure a more accurate representation of the urine composition.

 After the specimen collection, the testing officer must label the container with the necessary information.
 Then, they should seal the container tightly to prevent leakage or tampering.
 Afterwards, they need to place the specimen in a secure bag or container for transport to the laboratory.